emissary-ingress/emissary/docs/reference/rate-limit-external.md

 If Ambassador cannot contact the rate limit service, it will allow the request to be processed as if there were no rate limit service configuration.

+It is the external rate limit service's responsibility to determine whether rate limiting should take place, depending on custom business logic.
+The rate limit service must simply respond to the request with an `OK` or `OVER_LIMIT` code:
-If Ambassador receives an `OK` response from the rate limit service, then Ambassador allows the client request to resume being processed by the normal Ambassador Envoy flow.
-If Ambassador receives an `OVER_LIMIT` response, then Ambassador will return an HTTP 429 response to the client.
+* If Envoy receives an `OK` response from the rate limit service, then Ambassador allows the client request to resume being processed by the normal Ambassador Envoy flow.
+* If Ambassador receives an `OVER_LIMIT` response, then Ambassador will return an HTTP 429 response to the client and will end the transaction flow, preventing the request from reaching the backing service.

 The headers injected by the [AuthService](auth-service.md) can also be passed to the rate limit service since the `AuthService` is invoked before the `RateLimitService`.